syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 # Getting Started

-## Assembly Deployment
+## Assembly deployment

 Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#sftabbedform) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.

-## Converting Standard Form into SfTabbedForm
+## Converting standard form into SfTabbedForm

 The default form can be changed into `SfTabbedForm` by the following steps: